slothsoft/advent-of-code/README.md

 ﻿# Advent of Code

 This is my try in solving the [Advent of Code](https://adventofcode.com) challenges.
+Note that [puzzle inputs](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs/) should not be shared.

 Some of the challenges where done in a [JavaScript simulation](https://slothsoft.github.io/advent-of-code/).